epwalsh/obsidian.nvim/README.md

 - `:ObsidianTomorrow` to open/create the daily note for the next working day.

-- `:ObsidianTemplate [NAME]` to insert a template from the templates folder, selecting from a list using [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim), [fzf.vim](https://github.com/junegunn/fzf.vim), or [fzf-lua](https://github.com/ibhagwan/fzf-lua).
+- `:ObsidianTemplate [NAME]` to insert a template from the templates folder, selecting from a list using [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim), [fzf.vim](https://github.com/junegunn/fzf.vim), , [fzf-lua](https://github.com/ibhagwan/fzf-lua) or [Mini.Pick](https://github.com/echasnovski/mini.pick) from the mini.nvim library.
   See ["using templates"](#using-templates) for more information.

 - `:ObsidianSearch [QUERY]` to search for notes in your vault using [ripgrep](https://github.com/BurntSushi/ripgrep) with [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim), [fzf.vim](https://github.com/junegunn/fzf.vim), or [fzf-lua](https://github.com/ibhagwan/fzf-lua).